The Rule of 300 is a shortcut that enables you to estimate how much money you’ll need for retirement or to achieve financial independence.

-The assumptions behind the Rule of 300 are open to debate.
+Some of the assumptions behind the Rule of 300 are open to debate.

-But as always with investing: What’s the alternative?
+But as always with investing: what’s the alternative?

-I will return to the caveats later.
+We’ll return to the caveats later.
 Once you know what assumptions you disagree with, you can replace them with your own guesswork.

 Let’s first outline the rule as it stands.